kdmvff/Sleep_Lab_Matlab_Scripts/README.md

+# PURPOSE: TO DOCUMENT THE PROCESSING STEPS OF NEUROIMAGING DATA FOR THE SLEEP LAB

+# Author(s): Kevin McGovney, Jason Craggs
+#  MODIFIED:  2020_01_20

-# NOTE: AS OF January 16, 2020, THE DATA HAVE TO BE MOVED TO THE HTC SERVER
+# NOTE: AS OF January 20, 2020 THE DATA HAVE BEEN MOVED TO THE HTC SERVER
 # NOTE: ALL OF THE PREPEPROCESSING SCRIPTS WILL NEEED THE PATHS TO THE DATA MODIFIED.

-# The purpose of this document is to explain the structure and protocol of the sleep lab Lewis Cluster Group

-# This document was last updated on January 16, 2020

-# Author(s): Kevin McGovney, Jason Craggs

 # The sleep lab group has the following major directories: raw, preprocessing, preprocessed, software, and Psychometric.

-# For the sleep lab, the primary purpose of the Lewis cluster is to store and process MRI data

 # RAW